-In retrospect, upon discovering the shortcomings of the & , it is apparent that a far greater percentage of Isaiah is exclusively in comparison to all other prophets.
-Meaning, Isaiah’s prophecies are strikingly illustrative of otherwise unconveyed details that will be ultimately and exclusively fulfilled in and around the 7th Vial, the 2nd Advent War that follows, the Regathering & Restoration of the Jews to Jerusalem, and the Millennial Reign thereafter, according to set forth by all the prophets.
-Isaiah does prophesy about and the Great Tribulation brought about by the Antichrist, but his address of these subjects is minimal compared to his focus on from and onward.
+In retrospect, upon discovering the shortcomings of the 1st Restoration Generation & 2nd Restoration Generation, it is apparent that a far greater percentage of Isaiah is exclusively eschatological in comparison to all other prophets.
+Meaning, Isaiah’s prophecies are strikingly illustrative of otherwise unconveyed details that will be ultimately and exclusively fulfilled in and around the 7th Vial, the 2nd Advent War that follows, the Regathering & Restoration of the Jews to Jerusalem, and the Millennial Reign thereafter, according to the Prophetic Calendar set forth by all the prophets.
+Isaiah does prophesy about the Day of the LORD through Spiritual Babylon and the Great Tribulation brought about by the Antichrist, but his address of these subjects is minimal compared to his focus on the End of the World from the 7 Vials and onward.

-Unlike Isaiah, other Old Testament Prophets focus on through Babylon & the Great Tribulation as a primary burden in a single-sensed and or a double-sensed fashion.
+Unlike Isaiah, other Old Testament Prophets focus on the Day of the LORD through Babylon & the Great Tribulation as a primary burden in a single-sensed and or a double-sensed fashion.
 Therefore, Isaiah stands alone in the mantle of prophecy divinely bestowed upon him: namely, in that his eyes are made to look more frequently beyond the foresight of others, and in the looking after these things he glances backwards much less than others.
-Isaiah’s prophecies of the calendared events of exhibited greater detail in longer durations of unintermittent renderings of future happenings.
+Isaiah’s prophecies of the calendared events of the Last Days exhibited greater detail in longer durations of unintermittent renderings of future happenings.
 However, this does not mean that there aren’t inferior and pastime fulfillments of many of Isaiah’s prophecies, some of which are exclusively historical, but it is resoundingly evident that many if not most of these pastime fulfillments were not the literal, physical, and ultimate aim of the word spoken!
-My reader, please understand: what I am trying to communicate is utterly inconceivable without first understanding the situation in, around, and following of Revelation 16:17-21.
+My reader, please understand: what I am trying to communicate is utterly inconceivable without first understanding the situation in, around, and following the 7th Vial of Revelation 16:17-21.

 Isaiah, a prophet of Judah, prophesied during the reigns of Uzziah, Jotham, Ahaz, and Hezekiah, all of which were Kings of Judah (Isa.
 1:1).
 Of course, it is important to know their lives, what took place during each man’s reign, and the status of the Kingdom of Judah in their times, and thereby understand the historical significance of the prophecies of Isaiah in due order.
 However, upon a quick reading of Isaiah it is strikingly apparent that Isaiah’s prophecies do foresee things far beyond the short span of history from Uzziah to Hezekiah.
 Indeed, one should studiously discover every historical application possible in the progress of Isaiah’s prophecies from Chapter to Chapter and from King to King, but it is all too obvious that the scope of prophecy looks into events that are greater and more terrible than what took place in the short lifetimes of these four Kings of Judah.
 My reader, this mighty scope of foresight simply cannot be ignored!
 Isaiah’s prophecies, which by and large transcend history in the foretelling of things in the future, must be viewed as a cohesive revelation of the future even though there are sporadic applications made to the past.